make-your-mm-promise_hero-image-2

 We might share different aspects of our lives with different people, depending on what we’re comfortable revealing.
 It takes courage to open up about our health, but the payoff can be worth it.
 When we share these concerns with others, we force ourselves out of isolation and into community.

-Sharing our truth helps build awareness for multiple myeloma.
+Sharing our truth helps build awareness for multiple myeloma (MM).

 Knowing our truth helps us to get the treatment we deserve.